Skip to main content

 Of course, this procedure also works for Native Instruments and External Plug-ins loaded in Maschine.

-Selecting VST/AU Plug-in Presets via MIDI Program Change
+Selecting VST/AU plug-in presets via MIDI Program Change

 If you have a Native Instruments or third-party VST/AU plug-in loaded in a Sound, you can remotely switch presets (or patches, programs, etc.) in your plug-in via MIDI Program Change messages.